 We are expecting to see an above average growth rate of 29%, with additional 32,800 job openings, by 2022.

-Last on our list of the highest paying jobs are the radiation therapists.
+Next on our list of the highest paying jobs are the Radiation Therapists.
 They treat cancer and other diseases in patients that can be affected by radiation treatments, and score an average pay is $77,560 per year, or $37.29 per hour, for their knowledge and efforts.

 Radiation therapists complete associate’s degree or bachelor’s degree programs in radiation therapy.
 However, to be highly competitive, a bachelor’s degree is ideal.
 Radiation therapists must be licensed in most state, and the requirements vary by state.